amerchant23/Decision-Analytics/Assignment 2/README.md

 3. **Programming**:
    - Implementation of the linear programming problem using Python PuLP or AMPL.
-   - Program code and output provided as text files within the GitHub repository.
+   - Program code and output are provided as text files within the GitHub repository.

 4. **Solution**:
    - Analysis of best-case, expected, and worst-case scenarios for project completion.